 Life insurance is often purchased to cover financial obligations that may occur when a spouse passes away.
 Life insurance policies may be an element of your divorce agreement.
 If possible, confirm that the policy on your former spouse’s life will continue to provide spousal maintenance and/or child support, should he or she pass away.
 If you retain a pre-existing policy, be sure to review and amend the beneficiary so that it reflects your current wishes.

-A disability may have an adverse impact on the ability of a former spouse to pay spousal maintenance or child support.
-As such, the servicing of such a policy should be included in the final divorce agreement.
+A disability may have an adverse impact on the ability of a former spouse to pay spousal maintenance and/or maintain child support payments.
+As such, the servicing of such a policy should be included in the details of the final divorce agreement.

 If you or your children are covered under your former spouse’s employer group plan, contact the employer to request continued coverage for your children under COBRA (Consolidated Omnibus Budget Reconciliation Act).
 This should be considered when drafting your divorce settlement paperwork.
 If you have an individual policy, you may want to consider adding your children to the policy.